 Nonetheless, Louisiana detectives intensively interrogated Beach.
 And not only about the delinquency charge and the Nees case, but also another unsolved murder in Louisiana that these Louisiana lawmen were trying to solve.

 Further, Beach had no attorney present during the interrogation or confession.
-In fact, despite the detectives’ false testimony that Beach had repeated his confession in the presence of his attorney (Paul Kidd), Kidd has submitted a sworn affidavit that he was not present.
-He subsequently testified to exactly that before the Board of Pardons and Parole.
+In fact, despite detectives’ falsly testifying that Beach had repeated his confession in the presence of his attorney Paul Kidd, Paul Kidd has submitted a sworn affidavit that he was not present during Beach confessing at all, at anytime.
+Paul Kidd subsequently testified to exactly that before the Board of Pardons and Parole.
 The absence of an attorney during the interrogation and confession, along with the detectives’ false testimony about Kidd’s presence, sheds extreme doubt on the validity of Beach’s confession.

 But perhaps the most telling evidence of the Louisiana detectives’ ability to coerce confessions is their history of doing it.

 In addition to obtaining Barry Beach’s confession to the murder of Kim Nees, the detectives maintained that Beach also confessed to his attorney to a local Louisiana murder of Kathy Wharton (which evidence proved he could not have committed).
 Later in 1983, those same detectives separately obtained confessions from two other men for the Louisiana murder.
 Twenty-four years later, DNA evidence collected at the 1983 Louisiana crime scene identified the actual killer, exonerating the two men who had confessed under interrogation to these same detectives.